michaelwknott/michaelwknott.github.io/content/blog-setup.md

 `echo ghp-import>=2.1.0 >> requirements.in`

 At the time of writing 4.8.0 was the latest version of Pelican.
-As I am using markdown to write my blog articles I've followed the dcoumentation guidance and installed markdown with Pelican. ghp-import is used to copy the output directory onto the main branch, which GitHub Pages uses to serve the blog site.
+As I am using markdown to write my blog articles I've followed the documentation guidance and installed markdown with Pelican. ghp-import is used to copy the output directory onto the main branch, which GitHub Pages uses to serve the blog site.

 Next I ran the following command: